What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 - Environmental monitoring requirements

-Several jurisdictions, including the United States, European Union, Canada, and parts of Asia-Pacific, have introduced PFAS-related regulations affecting manufacturing, importing, and product compliance.
+Several jurisdictions, including the United States, the European Union, Canada, and parts of Asia-Pacific, have introduced PFAS-related regulations that affect manufacturers, importers, and exporters.

-PFAS testing is used to identify fluorinated substances and verify compliance with applicable regulations.
+PFAS testing helps businesses identify fluorinated substances and verify compliance with regulations.

 Total Fluorine (TF)